symphoniacloud/multi-region-codepipeline/README.md

-# Multi Region Code Pipeline example
+# Multi Region CodePipeline example

 This is a "walking skeleton" application that you can modify to create an AWS application continuously deployed to multiple AWS regions.
 If you don't know what "AWS Regions" are, or why you might want them, then you might want to do some Googling before using this example.